danielabar/meblog/src/markdown/ruby-configurable-retry.md

 The code in the previous section works, but there's a lot of boilerplate.
 Having the retry and attempt counting logic commingled with the actual business logic makes it difficult to quickly scan the method and determine what its true purpose is.
 Also, what if you need this logic in many methods throughout the code?
 What if some types of calls should only be re-attempted once and others multiple times?
 As currently written, the retry logic has to be repeated in every method where it's needed.

-Let's attempt to refactor by extracting the retry and attempt counting logic to a `Retryable` module.
+Let's refactor by extracting the retry and attempt counting logic to a `Retryable` module.
 We'll make use of the [yield](https://www.rubyguides.com/2019/12/yield-keyword/) keyword to transfer control to a block of code that will get passed as an argument to the `with_retries` method of this module.
 This block of code will represent the actual operation that might raise an error.
 Since we don't know what kind of error might be raised, we'll rescue `StandardError` (not ideal but we'll get back to this point later):

 ```ruby
 module Retryable